Snowboard Courses

 Description:

-• This is our yearly mandatory Online Evaluator Update modules that cover all courses and material updates and or changes as well as administration procedures.
+• These are our yearly mandatory Online Evaluator Updates Modules that cover all courses and material updates and or changes as well as administration procedures.

-• To start teaching courses this season, every evaluator must have completed this training before teaching their first course.
+• To start teaching courses this season, every evaluator must have completed their online training before teaching their first course.

 Pre-Requisites: